Deepak-patel-here/Portfolio-App/README.md

 ---

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

 ## Contact

-You can reach the creator of this app at [Your LinkedIn Profile](https://www.linkedin.com/in/your-profile).
+You can reach the creator of this app at [Deepak Patel]((https://www.linkedin.com/in/deepak-patel-555671282/)).

+##Demo Video

+you can take a look of the demo video of this portfolio app ([https://drive.google.com/file/d/1S0D_8XsWgkBVKt3VcLjERcZwK7YQvM6Y/view?usp=sharing])